What does Russia leaving the Council of Europe mean? | DW | 17.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Human Rights organisations warn that victims of the Kremlin will now find it hard to hold Moscow accountable.
+Human Rights organizations warn that victims of the Kremlin will now find it hard to hold Moscow accountable.

-The Russian Federation's exitfrom Europe's top human rights watchdog, the Council of Europe, has been condemned by human rights groups that are concerned about the impact on victims of the Kremlin's right abuses.
+The Russian Federation's exit from Europe's top human rights watchdog, the Council of Europe, has been condemned by human rights groups concerned about the impact on victims of the Kremlin's rights abuses.

 "The Kremlin is clearly trying to step away from any scrutiny over its actions against the rights of its people," he added.

-But in a statementreleased on their Telegram account, the Russian Foreign Ministry said they had decided to "part with such a Council of Europe without regret."
+In a statement released on its Telegram account, the Russian Foreign Ministry said it decided to "part with such a Council of Europe without regret."

 The Council of Europe was formed in 1949 and seeks to uphold human rights, democracy and the rule of law across Europe.
-Russia's withdrawal heralds the end of its 26 year membership of the Council and also signals that Moscow is no longer required to abide by the laws of the Council's international court — the European Court of Human Rights (ECHR).
+Russia's withdrawal heralds the end of its 26-year membership in the body and also signals that Moscow is no longer required to abide by the laws of the council's international court — the European Court of Human Rights (ECHR).

-The ECHR released a press statement after Russia's withdrawal, stating that the Court had "decided to suspend the examination of all applications against the Russian Federation", until the legal implications of Russia leaving had been considered.
+The ECHR released a statement after Russia's withdrawal, saying the court had "decided to suspend the examination of all applications against the Russian Federation," until the legal implications of Russia leaving had been considered.

-Natalia Prilutskaya, a researcher at Amnesty International focusing on Russia, told DW that this was a devastating blow to the human rights of all victims of the Kremlin whose cases remain held up at the court and also for those who wish to file new claims.
+Natalia Prilutskaya, a researcher at Amnesty International focusing on Russia, told DW this was a devastating blow to the human rights of those whose cases against the Kremlin remain held up at the court and also for those who wish to file new claims.

-After Russia joined the Council of Europe in 1996, it was required to abide by the principles of the 47-member institution, which for instance also prohibits the use of the death penalty.
+After Russia joined the Council of Europe in 1996, it was required to abide by the principles of the 47-member institution, which also prohibits the use of the death penalty.

 While some fear this could lead to a return of the death penalty in Russia, Prilutskaya cautioned that this was still unclear.